 Pinecone Research is a market research company hired by companies wanting consumer input to develop new products and services.
 They pay Pinecone to conduct research – Pinecone members benefit by earning money for completing surveys and the occasional at-home product test.

 If product testing appeals to you, give Pinecone Research a shot.
 One of the main benefits with Pinecone is their low minimum payout threshold.
 As soon as you reach $3 in earnings, you can redeem your points for gift cards.
 If there’s a drawback to being a Pinecone product tester, it’s that they operate on an invite-only basis.
 You must wait to hear from Pinecone in order to receive free products to test.

 4. Survey Junkie

-Survey Junkie is a well known market research website that lets you earn cash and prizes for completing surveys.
-However, you may also be asked to join a focus group to provide feedback to companies who are bringing new products and services to market.
+Survey Junkie is a well-known market research website that lets you earn cash and prizes for completing surveys.
+However, you may also be asked to join a focus group to provide feedback to companies that are bringing new products and services to market.